 Objects

-Objects are key-value pairs.
+Objects store data in key-value pairs.

 Example 1: Create an Object